Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 ## How LR works

-In order to give a reverse rightmost derivation, we need to figure what sorts can be at the leftmost leaf of the parse tree for our LR grammar.
+In order to give a reverse rightmost derivation, we need to figure out what sorts can be at the leftmost leaf of the parse tree for our LR grammar.
 Then we try to apply the rules for those sorts all simultaneously.
-And to do so we can't just use the automaton build we've used for LL.
+And to do so we can't just use the [automaton method we've used for LL](@/ll-parsing-recursive-descent.md#an-intuition-for-table-construction-by-automaton).

 Remember that the automata we've used previously mapped well on recursive descent, and showed us where to use an LL parse table with look-ahead to resolve ambiguity.
 Crucially, those automata observe every rule we go into.
 But for LR we need to explore down all the rules simultaneously.
 Let's see if we can't get somewhere with that idea and the example grammar of the language that wasn't LL: